 An eclectic mix of photographs from Northern Ireland and further afield.
-Should you want to buy or browse through a selection of quality prints and other products please visit my commercial site at Smugmug, or if you'd like to get in touch for any other reason please send me a message through the Contact Page here....
+Should you want to use a picture or if you'd like to get in touch for any other reason please send me a message through the Contact Page here....

 Enjoy!
 Paul Evans, Larne 2019